ibm-cloud-docs/codeengine/cmd_defs.md

 :   Set arguments for the application.
 Specify one argument per `--argument` option; for example, `-a argA -a argB`.
 This value overrides the default values that are specified within the container image.
 This value is *optional*.

 `--cluster-local`, `--cl`
-:   Deploy the application with a private endpoint.
-The application has no exposure to external traffic.
+:   Deploy the application with a project-only endpoint.
+Setting a project-only endpoint means that your app is not accessible from the public internet and network access is only possible from other {{site.data.keyword.codeengineshort}} components that are running in the same project.
 This value is *optional*.
 The default value is `false`.

 `--command`, `--cmd`, `-c`
 :   Set commands for the application.
 Specify one command per `--command` option; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is *optional*.